rkodirkhonov/rkodirkhonov/README.md

 -->

 ## About Me
- Hi There, 👋 I'm Rustamjon, a double-major student in Computer Science at Sejong University
+ Hi There, 👋 I'm Rustamjon, a student at Sejong University
-- 🙎🏻‍♂️ currently working with lab practices using data structures deeply
+- 🙎🏻‍♂️ currently working with lab practices using data structures widely
-- 💯 acing my programming skills in JavaScript and in javascript framework/libraries as well as learning advanced topics in C language
+- 💯 acing my programming skills in JavaScript and in javascript framework/libraries
 - 🌱 learning C# programming language
-- 💬 looking for an opportunity at company where I will use my acquired knowledge and skills to contribute to the prosperity of the company and the society
 - ⚡ Fun fact: Have high passion to learn anything new when it has a high potential to push me forward in my field!

 ## Technologies
 - HTML5 | CSS (flexbox | grid layout)
-- JavaScript | ReactJs | ES6
+- JavaScript | ReactJs
 - C/C++ | C#
-- Python
-- Visual Studio | GIT / GITHUB

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=rkodirkhonov)](https://github.com/anuraghazra/github-readme-stats)